paduagroup/clandp/README.md

    [fftool](http://www.github.com/agiliopadua/fftool) page.

-2. Use the `fftool.py` script to create `.xyz` files for the molecules in your system and an input file for [Packmol](http://www.ime.unicamp.br/~martinez/packmol/).
-For help type `fftool.py -h`.
+2. Use the `fftool` script to create `.xyz` files for the molecules in your system and an input file for [Packmol](http://www.ime.unicamp.br/~martinez/packmol/).
+For help type `fftool -h`.
 For example, to build a simulation box with 20 ion pairs and a density of 3.0 mol/L do:

-        fftool.py 20 c4c1im.zmat 20 ntf2.zmat --rho 3.0
+        fftool 20 c4c1im.zmat 20 ntf2.zmat --rho 3.0

 3. Use Packmol with the `pack.inp` file just created to buid the simulation box (adjust the density if necessary):